Create draggable, resizable line

 this option from the context menu, set the |

-imline object supports a number of methods.
+imline object supports a number of functions.
 Type

 methods imline to see a complete list.